 - Party people.
 If you love a strong low-end, this one’s for you.
 “You mean a speaker that’s part of the ‘Extra Bass’ series and covered in bright LED lights is bass-heavy?”
 Shocker, I know, but if you like having a thumping bass to power the party, this is a solid option.
 Plus, I can’t lie; the LED lights are fun to look at.
 And if you’re upgrading from a dorm party to a house party, you can daisy chain up to 100 of these together via Bluetooth.
 No, that’s not a typo.

 - Android users.
-Okay, this comes with a small caveat, because not all Android users currently have access to Android Oreo 8.0+.
-But in that version of Android, Google added support for a few choice Bluetooth codecs.
+In Android Oreo 8.0+, Google added support for a few choice Bluetooth codecs.
 One of them being Sony’s LDAC.
 And because the XB41 is made by Sony, it’s fully compatible with the LDAC codec.
 This means that you can stream music at highest bit-rate currently available (if that all sounded like gibberish to you, don’t worry.
 You can read all about it here).
 But to use LDAC, both the source device and the speaker need to be compatible.
 If your phone doesn’t yet have Android Oreo (or if you use an iPhone), then you won’t be able to use LDAC and will be bumped down to a lesser codec like AAC or SBC.

 - Should you upgrade from the XB40?
 No. Stop wasting money, the XB40 is more than capable.